yinyuan1227/STRAP-git/README.md

 ## Usage
 We provide two versions of the code to ensure reproducibility.
 ### STRAP based on SVD
-We write a SVD version based on Eigen 3.X, which is a free software that can handle many different linear algebra operations and also has a geometry framework.
+We write a SVD version based on *Eigen 3.x*.

 ```
 ./STRAP_SVD_U <graph_name> <data_path> <emb_path> <alpha> <iteration> <error> <threads>